marc0cheung/YOLOv4_Detection_dnnOpenCV/CPP-Qt/README.md

 ## Features

+- An easy-to-use GUI is provided to allow users to adjust the various settings of the program.
 - Reads the neural network profiles of the YOLO family of networks and indeed all OpenCV DNN modules that support intervention and invokes the neural network for target detection or segmentation.
 - Support for socket protocol communication to pass coordinate information between different platforms and applications.
 - Support for target coordinates output in `.json` format